tnkr-repos/html-css-js/html.md

 - It consists of elements that describe different types of content
 - [Elements vs Tags](./images/elements-vs-tags.png)
-- `DOCTYPE` is to denote the browser that this document is an HTML document, and `html` tells the browser to use the HTML5 specification to render this document
+- `DOCTYPE` is to denote the browser that this document is an HTML document, and `html` tells the browser to use the HTML5 specification to render this document, instead of their default behavior of using different rendering modes which might cause incompatibility errors
 - Attributes are pieces of data that are used to describe an element
 - HTML ignores whitespaces (even multiple spaces added in content)